samaphp/lg-agents/Readme.md

 ## Client

 Part of what I wanted to do is to demonstrate a totally disconnected client that can be used to interact with the agent.
 On our website we have a set of agents that demonstrate a [full stack solution with a NextJS application](https://www.apsquared.co/tools).
+You can also see the [code for the client here](https://github.com/apsquared/ap2-agents).

 ## Try Out the Sample Agents